Naturality of Heegaard Floer invariants under positive rational contact surgery: Introduction

 \subsection{Acknowledgements}

-We are grateful to \c{C}a\u{g}r\i\ Karakurt and Katherine Raoux for useful discussions and comments.
-The first author was supported in part by NSF grant DMS-1309212.
+We are grateful to \c{C}a\u{g}r\i\ Karakurt and Katherine Raoux for useful discussions and comments, and to John Etnyre for his interest and support of this project.
+Thanks are also due to the referees for their careful reading and many corrections.
+The first author was supported in part by NSF grant DMS-1309212 and a grant from the Simons Foundation (523795, TM).
 The second author was supported in part by an AMS-Simons travel grant, and also thanks the Max Planck Institute for Mathematics for their hospitality during the summer of 2014.